imane-rhiyat/E-Commerce-Retail-Analytics-ML/README.md

 # 5. Strategic Recommendations

-Based on the analytical findings, the following business actions are recommended:
+Based on the analysis, several business opportunities emerge:

-- Prioritize retention campaigns for high-value customers.
+- Focus retention efforts on high-value customers.
+- Monitor inactive customers before they churn.
-- Develop personalized marketing strategies for each customer segment.
+- Personalize marketing campaigns using customer segments.
-- Monitor increasing customer recency to detect churn risk early.
-- Continuously monitor return behavior to reduce revenue leakage.
+- Continuously monitor return rates to reduce revenue leakage.
-- Use the Power BI dashboard as an executive decision-support tool.
+- Use the Power BI dashboard as a central business monitoring tool.
+- Integrate customer segmentation into future marketing strategies.

 ---